 For access to a product demo send an email to pcponline@duke.edu with your name and email address in the body of the email.
 Please specify you are requesting the “HR” demo.

-The following online HR CE courses are SHRM approved for CE credits or PDCs and require no textbooks or prerequisites.
+The following online HR CE courses are either SHRM or HRCI approved for CE credits and require no textbooks or prerequisites.
 The specifics of each course and the package of courses are listed below.

 Compensation